meangrape/fdb-wiki/Proposal:-compare_and_set-mutation.md

 The `compare_and_set` mutation would consist of a key, an expected former value, and a value to set the key to if the former value matches the expected former value.
 The expected former value can either be absent (meaning the key is not set) or a value to be compared with the former value.
 Likewise, the value to set if the comparison succeeds can be absent (indicating that the key should be cleared), or present (indicating the value should be updated).
 This way it can be used to set a key to a value only if it was previously absent.

+Like other mutations, the transaction succeeds or fails solely based on the read conflict range of that transaction.
+The transaction committing successfully does not tell you any information about what the former value of the key was.

 Examples:

 ```